Designing a unified branded digital ecosystem.

 Design System

-Components were designed for speed, consistency, and flexibility.
+Components were designed for designer speed, consistency, and flexibility.

-The system included buttons, cards, navigation patterns, forms, tables, states, and responsive behaviors.
+The system included core interface elements such as buttons, cards, navigation patterns, basic states, and responsive behavior direction when needed.
 By standardizing common patterns, new experiences could be designed and implemented faster with stronger visual consistency.
-I managed it with InVision Design System Manager.
+I managed it with Abstract (versioning), Sketch, and InVision Design System Manager and executed in Foundation and React (later experience pages).

 Wireframe and visual design of the ACTV8me corporate website homepage.